MileHacker Logo

 Geographical Context

 Chaozhou fills a standing in the eastern part of Guangdong province, China.
 This urban area sits along the banks of the Han River, a prominent waterway flowing approximately 30 to 40 kilometers north of the South China Sea coast.
-This geographical placement shaped Chaozhou’s history and character, establishing it as a riverine port with access to the wider maritime world.
+This geographical placement shaped Chaozhou’s history and character, establishing it to be a riverine port with access to the wider maritime world.

 The Han River's Significance